MikeDigitize/Getting_Started_With_TDD/README.md

 *"What's the minumum I need to test to give me confidence?"*

 We're checking 2 sets of balls combined (5 x 1-50, 2 x 1-12) to see if there's a 50 or 1.
-We'd feel more confident if we tested each set individually for the requisite boundaries.
+I'd feel more confident if we tested each set individually for the requisite boundaries.

 ```javascript
 test("...Joe expects to get a 50 or a 1 from the first set if he draws 500 times", function() {